What is total hip

 Is total hip replacement surgery covered by my insurance?

-Almost certainly yes, but do check your policy carefully in case there are any exclusions or limits on cover.
+Almost certainly yes, but do check your policy carefully (including the small print!) in case there are any exclusions or limits on cover.
 Some insurance policies will limit how much they pay-out for surgery.
+Some insurance companies will not cover surgeries involving prostheses (which would include hip replacements).
 If you are unsure about your level of cover then please let us know and we can investigate this for you.

 Is total hip replacement a major surgery?

 Yes, this is a major orthopaedic procedure and complications can occur.
-However, our team are very experienced in performing total hip replacement surgery.
+However, our team are very experienced in performing total hip replacement and it is a very routine surgery in our clinic.
 Furthermore, our modern clinic has been designed to minimise the risk of complications.
 The filtered ventilation system in our surgical suite, for example, meets the requirements for a human operating theatre and is designed to minimise the risk of infection, one of the most serious complications after total hip replacement.

 What age can a dog have a hip replacement?

-We generally prefer to wait until a dog is at least 10 months old before considering a total hip replacement, although in exceptional circumstances we can perform surgery in younger patients.
+We generally prefer to wait until a dog is 10 months old before considering a total hip replacement but we will perform surgery in younger patients if they are very painful or have very severe hip disease.

 Make an enquiry